textile recycling

 Our net-zero commitment drives our supplier collaboration and we discuss the topics with our customers and support their climate targets.
 From autumn 2022 to spring 2023, we took part in the SDG Ambition Accelerator programme, arranged by the United Nations Global Compact initiative in the Nordics.
 In this six-month learning journey with peer companies, we focused especially on Sustainable Development Goal 13, Climate Action, and how to ensure business transition towards a 1.5 °C pathway.

-Net-zero target approved by the SBTi
+Net-zero target approved by SBTi

 3. Recycling textiles and using recycled materials